 Due to various work on fixes, the handover to state acceptance trials didn't take place until March 1954.
 To tell the world that the USSR now had its own long-range strategic jet bomber, the first M-4 prototype performed a public flyover during the Moscow May Day parade, flanked by four Mikoyan MiG-17 fighters.
 NATO quickly assigned the type the codename "Bison", which would be amended to "Bison-A" when later versions appeared.
 For whatever reason, the Western press also tagged the name "Molot (Sledgehammer)" onto the type, though it is unclear if the Soviets themselves ever used that label.

 While the Soviets were proudly showing off the M-4, state trials were proving that the machine fell well short of spec -- in particular, its range was only about 9,500 kilometers (5,900 miles), not the 12,000 kilometers (7,450 miles) required.
 It also fell short in its service ceiling and had an excessively long take-off run, with the trials further showing that the crew accommodations led to excessive fatigue.
 Tupolev sniped at the M-4 to the authorities, pointing out that his Tu-95 was demonstrating much better range.
 However, the Tu-95 development program was having difficulties of its own, including the fatal crash of a prototype.
 The M-4 was ordered into production, with work to proceed on improvements that would bring the type up to spec.

 Construction began in 1954, being performed at State Factory #23 in the Moscow suburbs.
 The M-4 was in formal service within a year.
 A total of 34 "Bison-As" was built, including the two flight prototypes.
 All operational machines went into VVS service; no "Bison" ever served with a foreign air arm.
-Not surprisingly, given the way the aircraft had been rushed into service, there was a number of flight mishaps until the bugs were worked out.
+Not surprisingly, given the way the aircraft had been rushed into service, there was a series of flight mishaps until the bugs were worked out.
 Early pictures of the M-4 show them in natural metal colors, but eventually the "Bison" fleet standardized on an "anti-flash white" paintjob on the underside to reflect the glare of a nuclear blast.